How to use an incline bench: 7 best exercises you can do using this equipment

 - When ready, slowly push up until arms are straight overhead before slowly lowering back down to starting position again.

 Overall, the incline bench is a great way to develop your anterior and posterior chains and get stronger in general.
-It can be used for many different exercises that target different muscle groups and allow you to work on specific movements.
+It can be used for many different exercises that target different muscle groups in compound exercises and allow you to work on specific movements.